TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/PhpFileFormatting/FileStructure/Index.rst

 PHP class
 """""""""

-The PHP class follows the Class information block.
+The PHP class follows the class information block.
 PHP code must be formatted as described in chapter "PHP syntax formatting".

 The class name is expected to follow some conventions.
 It must be